EricGebhart/Simple_Process_REPL/README.md

 different modules behave, or even how SPR behaves.
 It's prompt was one of the first options to go into the config section.

-all of the yaml datastore is built from the core of SPR, and then with each import that SPR makes.
-If you import _mymodule.foo_, spr will also merge _mymodule.foo.yaml. into the yaml datastore, and will then execute foo.spr
+The yaml datastore is first built from the core of SPR, and then with each import that SPR makes.
+If you import _mymodule.foo_, spr will also merge _mymodule.foo.yaml. into the yaml datastore, and will then execute foo.spr It is also possible to embed the yaml in the the spr file with a **'** on a line by itself just before the YAML.
+The YAML should be followed by two blank lines, that tells the SPR parser to stop parsing YAML and go back to normal.

-which can be grown as needed by any SPR extensions that need it.

-The yaml datastore, is actually just a merge, of all the yaml's defined by the various modules, and by the core.yaml.

-That said, here's how the tree is organized.

-Some of the data trees in the yaml datastore are the following.
- * config is the place where the configurations should go.
- * args is the resolved command line
- * defaults is for cli defaults, there aren't many.
- * device is from the device extension
- * bar-QR is from the bar-qr extension

-Truthfully it's probably a waste of time writing this, Just go into the REPL and have a look around.
+Truthfully it's probably a waste of time writing this, The easiest way to see what is there is to go look.
+Just go into the REPL and have a look around.
 Use `ls /<path>` and `show <path>`.

 A complete configuration file can be generated at any time by saving it with _save-config_.
 Note that this is only the **config** section of the data tree.